Ea100/LITA-Capstone-Project/README.md

   3. For Data Visualization
 - SQL – Structured Query Language for querying of Data
 - PowerBI - Used for creating an interactive dashboard to visualize key insights
-- GitHub for Portfolio Building
+- GitHub - For Portfolio Building

 ### Data Cleaning and Preparations
 ---